 \subsection{Grid (e): Helium Burning Rate and Opacity}

 In \citet{ou2024}, we showed that enhanced He burning can actually suppress the expansion toward the RSG phase.
-To further demonstrate this effect, we construct a dedicated set of models, Grid (e), in which the triple-alpha reaction rate is scaled by a linear coefficient $\eta_{3\alpha}$.

-Figure~\ref{fig:talpha-zbase} displays the Grid (e) with varying $\eta_{3\alpha}$ and $\zeta_{\rm opacity}$.
-In the lower-right region of the diagram, some models with low $\zeta_{\rm opacity}$ and high $\eta_{3\alpha}$ fail to evolve into RSGs.
-An increased $\eta_{3\alpha}$ not only fails to promote RSG formation but may even inhibit it, particularly at low opacity.
+To further demonstrate this effect, we construct Grid (e), in which the triple-alpha reaction rate is scaled by a linear coefficient $\eta_{3\alpha}$, as shown in Figure~\ref{fig:talpha-zbase}.
+In the lower-right region of the diagram, some models with low $\zeta_{\kappa}$ and high $\eta_{3\alpha}$ fail to evolve into RSGs.
+An increase in $\eta_{3\alpha}$ not only does not promote RSG formation but can even inhibit it, particularly at low opacity.

-In summary, we conducted a series of experiments to investigate the effects of opacity and nuclear reaction rates on the formation of RSGs.
-Our results show that both metallicity-dependent factors, opacity and the H-burning rate during the main-sequence phase, play important roles in promoting the evolution into an RSG, whereas enhanced core He-burning tends to suppress it.
+In summary, we conducted a series of experiments and find that both higher opacity and a stronger core H-burning rate during the main sequence favor expansion into the RSG regime, whereas enhanced core He burning suppresses it.
+These trends explain why higher-metallicity stars more readily become RSGs.
+However, although opacity and core H burning jointly shape the outcome, the common underlying trigger that enables the RSG transition remains unclear, which motivates further investigation in the next section.